repl-pad demo

 Example 3 - Import

-import {Normalise} from 'https://unpkg.com/ixfx/dist/temporal.js';
+import {Normalise} from 'https://unpkg.com/ixfx/dist/numbers.js';

 // Initialise a streaming normaliser